 Today, we will take apart a Dell Latitude E5470.
 We remind you that the E5470 is equipped with a 14.0-inch Full HD IPS screen (BOE0653), Intel Core i5 6440HQ processor, 8GBs of RAM and 128GB SSD.
 All of that is accompanied by a 62Wh battery, which lasts up to 17 hours on a single charge.

 Looking for more guides from laptopmain.com?
 Follow us on Facebook for all the latest teardown news.

-Dell Latitude E5470 still retains the docking connector on the back, in order to meet the complex needs of the office environment.
+Dell Latitude E5470 still retains the docking connector on the back, to meet the complex needs of the office environment.

 Loosen eight screws securing the bottom case.